The Clam Chair: The Design Mystery Behind a Danish Icon

 And what about Philip Arctander?

-The theory that Arctander was the man behind the Clam Chair rested on Arctander's friend, the architect Poul Erik Skriver, who confirmed the attribution - but without any documentation.
-Skriver, who was in his 90s at the time, has since passed away and it is therefore not possible to elaborate on his assumption.
-Taking his words against the above investigation, we feel convinced that the Clam Chair was designed by Arnold Madsen and made by Madsen & Schubell.
+The theory that Arctander was the creator of the Clam Chair relied on the testimony of his friend, architect Poul Erik Skriver, who confirmed the attribution—but without any supporting documentation.
+Skriver, who was in his 90s at the time, has since passed away, making it impossible to elaborate on his assumption.
+We believe that, when considering his claims alongside the findings of the investigation mentioned above, the evidence strongly supports that the Clam Chair was designed by Arnold Madsen and produced by Madsen & Schubell.

-If you are interested in more information, you can watch Flemming Schubell talk about the chair on YouTube here: https://www.youtube.com/watch?v=Bf0ttZAWw8I.
+If you would like more information, you can watch Flemming Schubell discuss the chair on YouTube here: https://www.youtube.com/watch?v=Bf0ttZAWw8I.